rockholla/terraform-packer-workshop/intermediate-terraform/exercises/07/README.md

 We'll focus on a few things here related to the apply and then look at state as well

 We've gotten some pretty complex output from our project.
 We're of course not doing much at the project level, simply telling our modules to do stuff for us and then getting some output from those modules.
 In the case of the `project_keys` output of our root project level, let's look at what's happening.
-Here's our output definitions at the root project level
+Here are our output definitions at the root project level

 ```
 output "project_table_arn" {